melzyy/velocity-server/README.md

 To use the server, clone the repo, configurate DiscordSRV (it needs a bot token and some channel ids from your server, maybe in the future I'll make a setup guide), run start.cmd or start.sh (depending on your platform) and you are probably good to go!
 To setup this server on a panel-based hosting, set AutoPlug-client.jar as the server jar and run it.
-To use it without the autoplug, I recommend to take my optimized launch opts from autoplug/general-config.yml (line 30)
+To use it without the autoplug, I recommend to take my optimized launch opts from autoplug/general-config.yml (line 30).

+In the future I'll probably also make releases for the forge and fabric servers based on this setup.